 Formed in Warren County, New Jersey in 2010 by Tom Barber (vocals), Aaron Brown, Jeff Moskovciak (guitars), Gary Herrera (bass), and Scott Cooper (drums) as a metalcore act, the band almost immediately put out Triumph, their debut EP.
 Brown left very shortly after the band formed, however, and Adam De Micco replaced him the following year.
 This lineup embarked on a small regional run up and down the Northeast before tracking Bone Kingdom, which came out around the beginning of 2012, though Moskovciak and Cooper left at some point during the year.
 The former was not replaced right away, but Austin Archey jumped in to replace the latter.
 The band kept on grinding throughout 2012 and 2013, and by the end of 2013, Maleficium, their third EP, had dropped and made something of a splash online.
 The buzz that they had gained allowed them to gain spots on multiple tours with major acts, and a decent amount of 2014 was spent on the road.
 Connor Deffley also wound up joining around either the end of 2014 or the beginning of 2015, rounding out the lineup for the first time since 2011.
 This lineup went on to track and release Psalms, their full-length debut, in June of 2015, which was hailed as a remarkably mature and well-thought-out release from a promising new band.
 The next year or so was devoted to touring the hell out of the album, and by the end of the year, they had already run back into the studio for their second full-length.
 Flesh Coffin was released in February of 2017 to excellent reviews, but Gary Herrera also announced his departure around the same time, citing general burnout.
 The band continued onward with a full year of touring, but a bigger shock came in April of 2018: Tom Barber had replaced Alex Koehler in Chelsea Grin and had left Lorna Shore.
 The band stated that they were not calling it quits, and after many rumors about the new vocalist, a still image from a new video was shown on Twitter that confirmed the rumors that CJ McCreery had joined, followed by an official announcement that spelled it out.
 "This Is Hell", a standalone single, was released in September of 2018 as their first work with McCreery.
+The band's third full-length is done as of spring 2019, and upon completion of the Flesh Coffin touring cycle, they signed a deal with Century Media Records.
+Immortal, their third full-length, will be released in early 2020.

 - Triumph (2010) (EP)